 “Investing in WASH remains critical in achieving Vision 2040…” a WASH briefing paper for this year’s conference reads.

-The conference has been convened under the theme: “Advancing the Role of Water, Sanitation and Hygiene During and After Covid-19 Pandemic”.
+The conference was convened under the theme: “Advancing the Role of Water, Sanitation and Hygiene During and After Covid-19 Pandemic”.

 Earlier in the program, Speaker of Parliament, Rt Hon.
 Alitwala Kadaga was applauded for being a champion of WASH.
 This praise was made by many participants, but most notably, Hon.
 Jackline Amongin, UPF-WASH Chair.